stefan-it/blbooks-lms/README.md

 | T5-Base  | `bs4-e10-lr0.00016` | 85.58 ± 0.62
 | T5-Large | `bs4-e10-lr0.00016` | 85.91 ± 1.09

 For T5, encoder-only fine-tuning is performed.
+More details can be found [here](flair-fine-tuning.md).

 # Acknowledgements